jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 ----

-* I add an :ref:`assertion<what is an assertion?>` for when the doors are :green:`clear`, the elevator is :red:`NOT above` the weight limit, button for a floor is :green:`pushed` and the emergency button was :red:`NOT pushed`
+* I add an :ref:`assertion<what is an assertion?>` for when the doors are :green:`clear`, the button for a floor is :green:`pushed`, the elevator is :green:`above` the weight limit, and the emergency button is :red:`NOT pushed`

   ==============  ================  ==================  ====================  ================
   doors           floor number      weight limit        emergency button      output